Probe electrospray ionization: History

-Probe electrospray ionization is an ambient ionization mass spectrometry technique developed by Professor Kenzo Hiraoka et al. at the University of Yamanashi, Japan.
+Probe electrospray ionization is an ambient ionization mass spectrometry technique developed by Kenzo Hiraoka et al. at the University of Yamanashi, Japan.
 The technique was developed to address some of the issues associated with traditional electrospray ionization (ESI), including clogging of the capillary and contamination, whilst providing a means of rapid and direct sample analysis.
 Since its initial conception, various modified forms of the PESI ion source have been developed, and the PESI-MS system has been commercialized by instrument manufacturing company Shimadzu.

 Principle of operation

 The PESI ion source consists of a solid needle or wire which acts as both the sampling probe and electrospray emitter.
 The needle is moved up and down along a vertical axis, a process which can be either automated or manual.
 When the needle is lowered to the sampling stage, the tip of the needle briefly touches the surface of a typical liquid sample.
 During this stage, the needle is held at ground potential.
-The needle is then raised to be level with the mass spectrometer inlet where a high voltage of 2-3 kV is applied.
+The needle is then raised to be level with the mass spectrometer inlet where a high voltage of 2–3 kV is applied.
 Electrospray is induced at the tip of the needle, producing analyte ions which are drawn into the mass spectrometer for analysis.
 The mechanism by which ions are formed is believed to be identical to traditional electrospray ionization.
 As a result, in positive ion mode analytes are often observed as the protonated, sodiated and potentiated ions, depending on the sample and analyte type.

 Although the amount of sample picked up by the needle is largely dependent on sample viscosity, it has been estimated that just a few picolitres of the sample solution are typically used.

 Because of this, the technique can be applied to small sample sizes, particularly ideal when limited sample amounts are available.
 As such a small sample amount is picked up and completely exhausted during the ionization process, issues of contamination are severely reduced.
 Furthermore, the process of sampling and ionization takes just a few seconds, so PESI-MS is suitable for high-throughput analysis.